Questions and answers on how the Homes for Ukraine scheme will work.

 The council and/or registered body will provide the sponsor (and any adults, 16 or over, in the sponsor’s household) with the appropriate form, basic or enhanced, which will need to be completed by the individual.
 The council will need to check the identity of each applicant and, for the enhanced check, countersign the application form.

 DBS checks are completed prior to or as soon as possible after the guest’s arrival.
 Visa approval is not dependent on the completion of a DBS check.
-If the DBS checks raise an issue then the guests are removed by the LA.
+If the DBS checks raise an issue then the guests are removed by the local authority.
+In the instance of a rematch, councils will be required to undertake relevant DBS check and accommodation checks in advance of move in.

 Councils should be aware that: